Substra/substra-backend/docs/user_management.md

 - The backend secret key makes sure that only the backend can decode the token and when the key is rotated, invalidating all current sessions, all unused reset token are invalidated as well.

 - If a reset token is not used within 7 days, it is invalidated.

+## External users

+Substra can accept external users through OpenID Connect (OIDC), providing Single Sign-on (SSO).

+At first login, a user is created that corresponds to the external user.
+This new user has no password.